 With years of manufacturing experience behind them, Trakke have isolated weaknesses in the previous range and upgraded accordingly - their new waxed canvas, for example, is heavier and has a more dense weave, for a durable product with a dry finish.
 Each bag is designed to thrive on city streets and Highland summits alike.

 Nor is this obsession with handmade, bespoke craftsmanship simply about hipster credentials (though you’d be forgiven that assumption given the ubiquity of beards and single-speed bikes piling into the workshop each morning).
 It takes a lot energy to produce a new rucksack, particularly using such hard-wearing materials, and Trakke are conscious of their carbon footprint.
-Part of their decision to source materials from the UK is to keep their haulage costs as minimal as possible.
+Part of their decision to source materials locally is to keep their haulage costs as minimal as possible.
 But it’s the longevity of their products that matters most here — each bag is designed to last a lifetime, and will remain functional for all that time if cared for; the waxed canvas remains waterproof if wax is reapplied every now and then.
 The scars it will pick up along the way tell a tale of the bag’s journey, from everyday adventures to far-flung travels.
 It’s a complete reinvention of the bag for life.

 Trakke are convinced that their approach to manufacturing is the best out there, and we’re inclined to agree.
 It supports British industries, reduces their carbon footprint and creates stylish, practical products that increase value with age.
 The message is clear: Trakke backpacks are designed to wear in, not out.